RiteBot Chatbot Platform

-8.2.6 If you share a User Submission publicly on the Services and/or in a manner that more than just you or certain specified users can view, or if you provide us (in a direct email or otherwise) with any feedback, suggestions, improvements, enhancements, and/or feature requests relating to the Services (each of the foregoing, a “Public User Submission”), then you grant us the licenses above, as well as a license to display, perform, and distribute your Public User Submission for the purpose of making that Public User Submission accessible to all RiteBot users and providing the Services necessary to do so, as well as all other rights necessary to use and exercise all rights in that Public User Submission in connection with the Services for any purpose.
-Also, you grant all other users of the Services a license to access that Public User Submission, and to use and exercise all rights in it, as permitted by the functionality of the Services.
+8.2.6 If you share a User Submission publicly on the Services and/or in a manner that more than just you or certain specified users can view, or if you provide us (in a direct email or otherwise) with any feedback, suggestions, improvements, enhancements, and/or feature requests relating to the Services (each of the foregoing, a “Public User Submission”), then you grant us the licenses above, as well as a license to display, perform, and distribute your Public User Submission to make that Public User Submission is accessible to all RiteBot users and providing the Services necessary to do so, as well as all other rights necessary to use and exercise all rights in that Public User Submission in connection with the Services for any purpose.
+Also, you grant all other users of the Services a license to access that Public User Submission and to use and exercise all rights in it, as permitted by the functionality of the Services.

 9.1 Effective Date of Terms

 9.1.1.
 The Terms mentioned here are a binding contract between you and us